tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/deploying-tf-using-juju-charms-kubernetes.rst

+.. _Installing TF with Kubernetes by Using Juju Charms:

-Installing Contrail with Kubernetes by Using Juju Charms
+Installing TF with Kubernetes by Using Juju Charms
 ========================================================